the-rango/Discord-Python-Bot-Tutorial/README.md

 # Discord Bot in Python Tutorial
-A simple discord bot as a teaching exercise for learning Python and Discord.py.
-This exercise is aimed at beginner programmers who have some experience with python but want a simple project to practice their skills on.
-It's also suitable for anyone who wants to start a discord bot using discord.py!

-You can view a completed version of this project [here](https://github.com/Ztuu/Discord-Python-Bot-Model-Answer) which I have created as a model answer.

 ## Before You Start
 Before you start with the tasks below you will have to create a bot within the Discord developer portal.